-Almost completely eradicated after World War II, bed bugs have made a worldwide comeback.
+Almost completely eradicated after World War II, bed bugs have made a serious worldwide comeback.
 You can find them almost anywhere these days from fancy hotels to hospitals, college dorms, schools, airports, bars and restaurants.
-Why?
-Many experts consider globalization a major culprit.
-People are traveling more widely and in greater numbers than ever before.

-Scientists believe that bed bugs followed us from cave to tent to house.
-Evidence of their long association with humans includes a 3,500 year-old fossilized bed bug found in an Egyptian village, and references in the works of Aristotle, Pliny, and Aristophanes.
-Bed bug populations rise and fall following natural cycles.
-In the mid-1900s, they were a common pest, but their populations declined so dramatically after World War II that today, many people have still never seen a live bed bug.
+Scientists believe that bed bugs followed us from our earliest homes in caves, to our tents, to our homes, then everywhere else humans dwell.
+Evidence of their long association with humans includes a 3,500 year-old fossilized bed bug found in an Egyptian village, and references to bed bugs can be found in the works of Aristotle, Pliny the Elder, and Aristophanes.

-Be calm.
+STAY CALM!
 Although they feed exclusively on blood, bed bugs are not known to transmit any diseases to humans.
-They may be horrifying to some, but they pose less of a risk to us than do mosquitos.
+They may be horrifying to some, but they pose less of a risk to us than mosquitos and ticks.

-The first step in your IPM plan is to have Paramount Pest Management perform an inspection to make sure that you’re dealing with bed bugs and not some other insect.
-Paramount Pest Management bed bug inspectors are highly trained and a pre-inspection is an essential part of our protocol so we can gather the information needed to develop the proper attack plan.
+The first step in our plan is to perform an inspection of your home or business to make sure that you’re dealing with bed bugs and not some other biting pest.
+Our bed bug inspectors are highly trained and a professional inspection is an essential part of our protocol so we can gather the information needed to develop the proper attack plan.

 Bed bugs cannot be effectively controlled without a coordinated effort that includes cooperation on your part.
 There’s no getting around it: if you want to get rid of bed bugs, you will need to clean…a lot.
 It is also important to free the home of all clutter, especially in bedrooms and sleeping areas.
 Paramount Pest Management has developed a comprehensive preparation guide that will walk through the proper process of preparing and cleaning your home for treatments.
 Our goal is to create partnerships with our clients that are based on honesty and accountability.
 We have learned from experience that an educated and prepared client will be satisfied with the results and bed bug free.

 Paramount Pest Management has its own bed bug division and our teams are comprised of highly trained, certified and insured technicians.
-Our treatments incorporate various methods including traditional liquid pesticide application, residual insecticide dust applications in cracks, crevices and wall voids, steam disinfection, HEPA filtered vacuums for cleaning and the physical removal of bed bugs, and more.
+Our treatments incorporate various methods including traditional liquid pesticide application, residual insecticide dust applications in cracks, crevices and wall voids, steam disinfection, HEPA filtered vacuums for the physical removal of bed bugs, AND MORE.